simreaney/QGIS-LISFLOOD-FP/README.md

 ## Not supported

 **GPU solvers.** `cuda`, `fv2`, `acc_nugrid`, `mwdg2` and `hwfv1` need a CUDA build.
-That is impossible on macOS, but perfectly possible on Linux and Windows — see those sections.
+That is not possible on macOS, but is possible on Linux and Windows — see those sections.
 Where the binary reports `CUDA supported`, the plugin stops disabling the GPU options. `mwdg2` and `hwfv1` additionally use a separate `.par` dialect that the deck builder does not generate; run those from a hand-written deck.